AlexandraWeiner/Ignition2015_week5/deliverables.md

 #### Deliverables for week 5 Rails MVC
 ##### Odin Project Routing Guide Questions:
 - What is the "Root" route?
+  It is a route that tells the website where to take users when they click on your webpage.
 - What are the seven RESTful routes for a resource?
+  The actions are index, show, new, create, edit, update, destroy.
-- Which RESTful routes share the same URL but use different verbs?
+- Which RESTful routes share the same URL but use different verbs? show, update, destroy and create, index.
 - How do you specify an ID or other variable in a route?
+  Prepend it with a colon.
-- How can you easily write all seven RESTful routes in Rails?
+- How can you easily write all seven RESTful routes in Rails? resources :posts
-- What is the Rails helper method that creates the HTML for links?
+- What is the Rails helper method that creates the HTML for links? link_to "text", url

 ##### Odin Project Views Guide Questions:
 - What is a layout?